Cheap tax agents and tax accountants

-A professional tax agent or tax accountant can help you lodge your tax return properly, claim all the tax deductions you're eligible for and help you get a bigger tax return.
-They can also help and provide advice for managing your taxes throughout the year.
-Plus, the tax agent's fee is completely tax deductible.
+A professional tax agent or tax accountant can help you lodge your tax return, claim every last cent on the tax deductions you're eligible for, and ideally help you get a bigger tax return.
+They can also provide advice for managing your taxes throughout the year and as an added bonus - the fee they charge you is completely tax deductible.

 What is a tax accountant?